deis/workflow/src/quickstart/provider/azure-acs/install-azure-acs.md

 ## Create New Azure Storage Account

 It is recommended to use a dedicated storage account for the operational aspects of Workflow, which includes storing slug and container images, database backups, and disaster recovery.
 This storage account is passed as parameters during the `helm install` command in the next step.
-Replace the `SA_NAME` variable with a unique name for your storage account and execute these commands.
+Replace the `AZURE_SA_NAME` variable with a unique name for your storage account and execute these commands.
 ```
-$ export SA_NAME=YourGlobalUniqueName
+$ export AZURE_SA_NAME=YourGlobalUniqueName
-$ az storage account create -n $SA_NAME -l $DC_LOCATION -g $RG_NAME --sku Standard_LRS
+$ az storage account create -n $AZURE_SA_NAME -l $AZURE_DC_LOCATION -g $AZURE_RG_NAME --sku Standard_LRS
-$ export SA_KEY=`az storage account keys list -n $SA_NAME -g $RG_NAME --query [0].value --output tsv`
+$ export AZURE_SA_KEY=`az storage account keys list -n $AZURE_SA_NAME -g $AZURE_RG_NAME --query [0].value --output tsv`

 ```